Live

 Advertisement

-Indian financial regulators and technology authorities are conducting comprehensive security assessments of the nation's banking systems and Aadhaar digital identity infrastructure.
-The initiative responds to emerging research from Anthropic, the AI safety company, which has identified potential vulnerabilities that could be exploited by advanced artificial intelligence systems.
+Indian financial regulators have launched comprehensive security assessments of the country's banking systems and Aadhaar digital identity infrastructure in response to emerging AI-driven security threats.
+The Reserve Bank of India (RBI) and the Unique Identification Authority of India (UIDAI) are coordinating this unprecedented testing regime following research from Anthropic, an AI safety company, which identified vulnerabilities that advanced artificial intelligence systems could exploit.

-The testing phase represents a proactive approach to safeguarding two of India's most critical systems before these vulnerabilities can be weaponised.
-Banking infrastructure processes trillions of rupees in daily transactions, while Aadhaar—the world's largest biometric identity database—serves over 1.3 billion Indians across government services, financial inclusion, and identity verification.
+The stakes are enormous.
+India's banking infrastructure processes trillions of rupees daily, while Aadhaar—the world's largest biometric identity database—serves over 1.3 billion Indians across government services, financial inclusion programmes, and identity verification systems.
+A successful AI-driven attack on either system could trigger cascading failures across the economy.

 Advertisement